Nick Bellore: Seattle Seahawks

 On May 9, 2019, Bellore signed with the Seattle Seahawks.
 He finished the 2019 season with two receptions for 23 yards, including a three-yard touchdown reception in a Week 16 loss against the Arizona Cardinals.

 Bellore was released during final roster cuts on September 5, 2020, but re-signed with the team two days later.

 During the 2020 NFL season, Bellore recorded 15 tackles and a fumble recovery along with one rushing attempt for five yards and one reception for nine yards.
 Bellore earned his first career Pro Bowl selection and was selected to the Pro Bowl as a special teamer.

 On March 18, 2021, Bellore signed a two-year deal worth $4.4 million, including $1.2 million guaranteed, to remain in Seattle.
 Bellore finished the season with 14 tackles and a fumble recovery on special teams and one reception for nine yards and one rushing attempt for five yards on offense.

 During the 2022 season, Bellore played snaps on defense for the first time since the 2017 season.
 Bellore played fullback on offense, linebacker on defense, and was a key part of the Seahawks' special teams units.
 He recorded 15 tackles and one rushing attempt for three yards.

 On February 22, 2023, Bellore signed a two-year contract extension with the Seahawks.
 He recorded 14 tackles during the 2023 season.
 Bellore was selected to the second Pro Bowl of his career as an alternate for the 2024 Pro Bowl as a special teamer.
 He replaced Detroit Lions player Jalen Reeves-Maybin, who opted out.

 Bellore was released by the Seahawks on March 11, 2024.

 Washington Commanders

 Bellore signed with the practice squad of the Washington Commanders on September 2, 2024.
 He was signed to the active roster on September 14.
-In 16 appearances for Washington, Bellore logged 21 total tackles.
+In 16 appearances for Washington, almost exclusively on special teams, Bellore logged 21 total tackles.
 On March 18, 2025, Bellore re-signed with the Commanders on a two-year contract.

+On July 27, 2026, Bellore announced his retirement from professional football.